2000strawb/hello/README.md

 # HELLO
-## This is my read me file read the steps
+## This is my read me file read the steps below !
 >
-Always have food nearby
+This code has no purpose
 >
-This code has no purpose
+Always have food nearby
 >
 Have fun
 >